devrimgunduz/pagila/README.md

 Example usage:

-SELECT \* FROM film WHERE fulltext @@ to_tsquery('fate&india');
+SELECT * FROM film WHERE fulltext @@ to_tsquery('fate&india');

 ## PARTITIONED TABLES

-The payment table is designed as a partitioned table with a 6 month timespan for the date ranges.
+The payment table is designed as a partitioned table with a 7 month timespan for the date ranges.
-If you want to take full advantage of table partitioning, you need to make sure constraint_exclusion is turned on in your database.
-You can do this by setting "constraint_exclusion = on" in your postgresql.conf, or by issuing the command "ALTER DATABASE pagila SET constraint_exclusion = on" (substitute pagila for your database name if installing into a database with a different name)

 ## INSTALL NOTE

 The pagila-data.sql file and the pagila-insert-data.sql both contain the same data, the former using COPY commands, the latter using INSERT commands, so you only need to install one of them.
-Both formats are provided for those who have trouble using one version or another.
+Both formats are provided for those who have trouble using one version or another, and for instructors who want to point out the longer data loading time with the latter.

+Since JSONB data is quite large to store on Github, please use pg_restore to load those JSONB data.

 ## VERSION HISTORY

+Version 3.0.0

+- Update dates to 2022
+- Fix various issues reported in Github
+- Add docker compose support ( contributed by https://github.com/theothermattm )
+- Add JSONB sample data (based on the packages at apt.postgresql.org and yum.postgresql.org)

 Version 2.1.0